Improving Form And Function Of The Nose

 Aging is a common cause of nasal obstruction.
 This occurs when cartilage in the nose and its tip are weakened by age and droop because of gravity, causing the sides of the nose to collapse inward, obstructing air flow.
 Mouth breathing or noisy and restricted breathing are common.

 Try lifting the tip of your nose to see if you breathe better.
 If so, the external adhesive nasal strips that athletes have popularized may help.
 Or talk to a facial plastic surgeon/otolaryngolgist about septoplasty, which will involve trimming, reshaping or repositioning portions of septal cartilage and bone.
 (This is an ideal time to make other cosmetic improvements as well.)
 Internal splints or soft packing may be placed in the nostrils to hold the septum in its new position.
-Usually, patients experience some swelling for a week or two.
+Usually, patients experience some swelling for a week or two with a nose job before and after.
 However, after the packing is removed, most people enjoy a dramatic improvement in breathing.

 What Treatment Is Needed for a Broken Nose?